Rye-lxy/CasPeak/README.md

 * the reference genome (e.g. GRCh38),
 * the consensus sequence of the mobile element.

-And of course, you should know the where the Cas9 target site is in the consensus sequence.
+And of course, you should know the location of the Cas9 target site in the consensus sequence.

 Then, you can run `align`, `peak`, and `valid` sequentially like this script:
 ```
+cd /your/work/dir

 caspeak align \
     --read /path/to/read.fa.gz \
     --ref /path/to/reference.fa \